smoors/VscDocumentation/source/brussels/tier2_hardware/hydra_hardware.rst

 https://hpc.vub.be/documentation

-For question or problems, contact the VUB HPC team: hpc@vub.ac.be
+For question or problems, contact the VUB HPC team: hpc@vub.be